 - 3rd parties; individuals whose details you provide as next of kin and individuals who contact Hightown on your behalf such as:

 Other Carers (including family members)

 What information do we collect?

-During your tenancy, we will generally collect and maintain the following information:
+During your tenancy and as part of your application, we will generally collect and maintain the following information: